Transformer Fault Current Calculator

 Add Downstream Conductor (Optional)

-To find the fault current at a downstream panel or disconnect, enter the conductor length, size (AWG or kcmil), material (copper or aluminum), and conduit type (steel or PVC).
-The calculator uses the point-to-point method to account for conductor impedance, which reduces the available fault current at the downstream point.
-The result is the AIC rating required for equipment at that location.
+To screen a downstream panel or disconnect, enter conductor length, size (AWG or kcmil), material (copper or aluminum), and conduit type (steel or PVC).
+The point-to-point method applies approximate conductor impedance rows; verify exact NEC table/source data, raceway, temperature, parallel geometry, and equipment impedance before decisions.

 Assumptions